Big Data Testing

 Performance Testing is executed in this order

-- Process begins with the setting of the Big data cluster which is to be tested for performance
+- The process begins with the setting of the Big data cluster which is to be tested for performance

 - Identify and design corresponding workloads